 Every new invoice from the new supplier will require some manual intervention at the beginning:

-During extraction, some information might be missing or incorrect on header or table lever – this is normal.
+When invoices arrive in Ocerra, the system performs the data extraction process almost instantly.
+However, some information might be missing or incorrect on the header or table lever – this is normal.
 There is no such technology in the word that can auto-extract all the data correctly in the first go.
-There are too many invoice formats and designs; so, the system needs to get familiar with your invoices first.
+There are too many invoice layouts and designs; so, the system needs to get familiar with your invoices first.
 We call this process - annotation.

 The annotation process is the way to show the system where the correct or missing values are.
-Once the system knows where the values are on the new invoice design it will auto-fill all the data for you.
-You will only need to do it once per supplier.
+Once the system knows where the values are on the new invoice design, it will auto-fill all the data for you.
+You will only need to do it once per supplier, except some poorly designed, poorly scanned or partially hand-written invoices - we call them invoice exceptions: you will always need to manually correct them before exporting to your system.

-Annotation process is a part of the implementation process, and if you have ten, hundreds or thousands of suppliers, we will set this up for you.
-However, you should still get familiar with the process.
+Note: Annotation is a part of the implementation process, and if you have ten, hundreds or thousands of suppliers, we will pre-train most of your invoices for you.
+However, you should also get familiar with the process, so you can train the system whenever you get a new supplier or suppliers changes invoice layout.
+Please refer to this article to learn about annotation process.

 - Invoices in the Submitted status will appear in the “Waiting for the approval” folder in Xero.